ucd-plse/FPLearner/README.md

 in the running environment, check [pytorch.org](https://pytorch.org) to make sure the PyTorch version matches with the CUDA version.

-In the subsequent process of experiments reproduction, the first step is always to make sure you are inside the docker container.
+:bulb: In the subsequent process of experiments reproduction, the first step is always to make sure you are inside the docker container.
 If you are not, please run the following command (approx. a few secs):

 ```